Mythguess

 Primary sourcesValmiki Ramayana, Vyasa Mahabharata, Shiva / Vishnu / Skanda Puranas, Sangam literature, regional traditions

-Hint category valuesRamayana, Mahabharata, Puranic, Vedic, Regional, Historical
+Hint category valuesRamayana, Mahabharata, Puranic, Vedic, Regional, Historical, Shakta

 Streak ruleLoss or skipped day resets current streak to 0 (Wordle pattern).
 Longest streak is preserved separately.